 You know that guy… the one who “wins” at life?

-We all know someone like that, right?
-He’s a little obnoxious at a party, but he most likely rocks it at work.
+We all know someone like that.
+The guy who’s a little obnoxious at a party or a function for your kids school (because, let’s be honest, his kid is a “winner” too).
+But seriously, he most likely rocks it at work.

 Why?
 Because he’s a “winner.”